Officials: Navy bribery case fugitive tried to get to Russia

 “What really worried the United States the most was these officers being corrupted by me, that they would be corruptible by the foreign powers,” Francis said in one of the podcast’s episodes.

-And when he does return, prosecutors indicated Francis will face an even longer sentence, asking the court to note his failure to appear at his sentencing hearing as ordered.
-That could add five years to his potential sentence of 25 years if he is ultimately charged for not showing up.
+And when Francis does return, prosecutors indicated he will face an even longer sentence, asking the court to note his failure to appear at his sentencing hearing as ordered.
+That could add five years to his potential sentence of 25 years, if he is ultimately charged for not showing up.

 U.S. District Court Judge Janis Sammartino set a Dec.
 14 status hearing for Francis with the caveat that all parties could meet sooner depending on how events unfold.